-On this date in 1835, F. A. Chardon, head trader at Fort Clark, sent a dog train to the Hidatsa villages at the Knife River.
-Although we will be at both Fort Clark and the Hidatsa villages we will not be taking the “canine express!”
-Instead we will return to our cars and caravan to Knife River Indian Villages National Historic Site, just north of Stanton, North Dakota.
+On this date in 1835, F. A. Chardon, head trader at Fort Clark, reported, “Fine pleasant day.”
+In 1836 he said, “…Snow Storm in the Evening.”
+With these reports from the past as preparation, adventurers should be prepared for all eventualities.
+Following our excursion at Fort Clark, we will return to our cars and caravan to Knife River Indian Villages National Historic Site, just north of Stanton, North Dakota.

 The Heritage Outbound winter adventure will continue with a shared meal with fellow adventurers at the Knife River Indian Villages Visitor Center.
 Then, spend the afternoon snowshoeing the trails through the Hidatsa villages with State Historical Society of North Dakota staff Erik Holland and Timothy Reed, and John Hoganson of the North Dakota Geological Survey.
 The group will visit Awaitixa Xi'e, or "Lower Hidatsa Village" and Awatixa also known as "Sakakawea Village."
 Share a trail snack while learning about Hidatsa village life and the Knife and Missouri Rivers through the lenses of archaeology, geology, history and oral tradition.

 Back at the visitors center you will be able to warm up with hot chocolate as you learn how striking flint to steel can create a spark from which a fire can be kindled. and check out your skills using atlatls to throw spears or compete with fellow adventurers using ice gliders.

 Later gather around a roaring fire in the earthlodge, where a traditional feast is served for your enjoyment.
 An unforgettable evening continues with traditional stories and American Indian flute music.